 If you suspect you may have an iron deficiency, we first recommend consulting your doctor.
 He or she will be able to perform tests to assess your iron levels.

-Regardless of if you have iron deficiency, understanding your ovulation quality can help you get pregnant faster.
+Regardless of if you have iron deficiency, understanding your ovulation health can help you get pregnant faster.

 Proov PdG tests are the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 PdG is a urine metabolite of progesterone.